 My family, I've seen them go through so much tragedy, heartbreak and struggle.
 Being able to provide for them financially in dark times is a beautiful thing.

-I'm also greatly inspired by film, I love movies.
+I'm also greatly inspired by film.
+I love movies.
 I spend about 98% of my time watching movies.
 Doesn't matter the era.
-To see all these diff hairstyles and hair colors women wore over the years is so greatly inspiring.
+To see all these different hairstyles and hair colors women wore over the years is so greatly inspiring.
 I hope to one day be able to leave my mark in history like that.

 WHAT IS YOUR FAVORITE HAIRSTYLE TO DO ON SOMEONE?

 I don't really have a favorite, but I love when a client comes to me with the most craziest outlandish idea of color.
-I'm just like YESSS let's create that shit, let's bring it to life.
+I'm just like “yes let's create that shit!
+Let's bring it to life.”
 Oh you want me to mold a dick on your head?!
 Let's go!
-Anything is possible in my chair. (she laughs).
+Anything is possible in my chair. (laughs)

 IF YOU COULD WORK WITH ANY CELEBS HAIR, WHO WOULD IT BE?

-Idk, I don't really care much for celebs.
-Lol.
+I don’t know.
+I don't really care much for celebs. (laughs)

 WHAT HAIR TREND DO YOU HATE THE MOST?

 (laughs) If I said how I really felt, people would really not like me.
 So for the sake of my name and professionalism, I'll skip this one. :)